Environmental Commitment: PFAS

 MDOT Grant Investigation – Round 1 data delivered by Airport to inform Round 2 work.

-MDOT Grant Investigation – Round 2 MODT and EGLE approval anticipated with sample collection beginning.
+MDOT Grant Investigation – Round 2 MDOT and EGLE approval received with sample collection started.

 FAA mandated deadline to approve PFAS-free AFFF for certificated airport use.